-Band Shell at Kapiolani Park closed in 2002.
+Hawaiian culture.
 For a more genuine Hawaiian hula experience, catch the hula halau performed Monday through Friday at 1pm at the Bishop Museum.
-See chapter 8.
+See chapter 7.

-• Experience a Turning Point in America's History: The United States could no longer turn its back on World War II after December 7, 1941, the day that Japanese warplanes bombed Pearl Harbor.
-Standing on the deck of the USS Arizona Memorial, which straddles the eternal tomb for the 1,177 sailors and Marines trapped below deck when the battleship sank in 9 minutes, is a moving experience you'll never forget.
-Admission is free.
-See chapter 8.
+Experience a Turning Point in America's History: The United States could no longer turn its back on World War II after December 7, 1941, the day that Japanese warplanes bombed Pearl Harbor.
+Standing on the deck of the USS Arizona Memorial, which straddles the eternal tomb for the 1,177 sailors and Marines trapped below deck when the battleship sank in 9 minutes, is a moment you'll never forget.
+See chapter 7.